DavidMStraub/gramps-gedcom7/README.md

 ## Project Status

 The project is currently in active development.
-The implmentation of GEDCOM 7 import is almost complete.
+The implementation of GEDCOM 7 import is almost complete.
 You can search for the `TODO` comments in the code to see what is still missing.

+**The library is not yet ready for production use, but testing and feedback is welcome!**

 ## Installation